-3.3.1 Non-proprietary Commercial Off The Shelf Preference
+3.3.1 Non-proprietary COTS Preference

-Where possible, proposers shall employ hardware and software which is non-proprietary Commercial-Off-The-Shelf and which has a second source.
+Proposers shall employ hardware and software which is non-proprietary COTS and which has a second source.

 3.3.2 Ready to Manufacture and Deliver

 All proposed equipment and technology shall have been already designed, developed, tested, and tooled for immediate manufacture and delivery, and currently deployed on another AET System with a similar scope.